eejyin/eejyin.github.io/publications/_posts/2019-03-31-publications-IEEE ACCESS.md

 ---

 ## Citation Map
+This paper has been cited 15 times, as of Sep.
+6, 2022:
 ![Full-width image](/assets/img/blog/M2M-citation.png){:.lead width="100%" loading="lazy"}
-This paper has been cited 15 times (as of Sep.
-6, 2022).
-{:.figure}

 <!--